Reshaping the Nation’s Public Defense System

 At that time, Mr. Hanlon had never done any work on indigent defense systems.
 When he went inside those courtrooms and saw what was going on–what he would eventually call America’s “criminal processing system”–Mr. Hanlon was shocked by what he saw and heard.

-For the next twenty years, Mr. Hanlon filed systemic litigation attacking America’s criminal processing system, publishing four law review articles about that system, teaching a law school course at St. Louis University School of Law about that system, speaking out publicly about that system and testifying as an expert witness in litigation seeking to change that system.
+For the next twenty-five years, Mr. Hanlon filed systemic litigation attacking America’s criminal processing system, publishing four law review articles about that system, teaching a law school course at St. Louis University School of Law about that system, speaking out publicly about that system and testifying as an expert witness in litigation seeking to change that system.
 His work has been featured in the New York Times, on 60 Minutes and on the PBS Evening News Hour.

 Mr. Hanlon has now concluded that, with rare exceptions, America’s criminal processing system is systemically unconstitutional and unethical.
 And now we can prove that point with reliable data and analytics.